-One of the most interesting conferences I have ever attended is the, which kicks off next week in New York City.
+One of the most interesting conferences I have ever attended is the International Franchise Expo, which kicks off next week in New York City.

 If you are a bit of a retail nerd, which I am, this convention is just the thing for you.

-Many of theare basically an incubator of ideas for new retail concepts, some of them which could become national chains.
+Many of the exhibitors at IFE are basically an incubator of ideas for new retail concepts, some of them which could become national chains.
 Current brands that have a major presence are also represented at the show.

 One can see everything from new, and known (like Jimmy John’s), sandwich concepts, urgent-care facilities, garage modeling, childhood-education facilities, a ton of athletic ideas and countless other franchise opportunities.